ietf-wg-acme/acme/draft-ietf-acme-acme.md

 to send early data (0-RTT).
 This is safe because the ACME protocol itself includes anti-replay protections (see {{replay-protection}}).

-ACME clients SHOULD send a User-Agent header in accordance with
+ACME clients MUST send a User-Agent header, in accordance with
-{{!RFC7231}}, including the name and version of the ACME software in addition to the name and version of the underlying HTTP client software.
+{{!RFC7231}}. this header SHOULD include the name and version of the ACME software in addition to the name and version of the underlying HTTP client software.

 ACME clients SHOULD send an Accept-Language header in accordance with
 {{!RFC7231}} to enable localization of error messages.